ICGC-TCGA-PanCancer/store-and-forward-workflow/README.md

 The workflow uses the Collaboratory CLI to upload to the backend storage https://github.com/CancerCollaboratory/cli

-A pem key is provided to allow the worker access to this Git repo.
-A KeyStore is provided for access to the CLI.
+We store a store_and_forward.tar file in a locked down repo in Amazon to allow access to github for moving JSON files, and to store the JKS file used by the collaboratory CLI tool.

 Get these from the S3 bucket:

 Install s3cmd and configure with your credentials (interactive).